oktadev/okta-blog/_source/_posts/2023-10-12-okta-documentation-chatbot.md

 Now, here's how to use the code:

-1. Run the Python script in your development environment.
+1. Run the Python script in your Colab development environment.

 2. After running the script, a web interface will be displayed, including an input field and a "Chat with Oktanaut!" button.

 3. Enter your questions or prompts in the input field.
 For example, you can ask about Okta or OAuth developer documentation.

-4. Click the "Chat with Oktanaut!" button to submit your question.
+4. To submit your question, click the "Chat with Oktanaut!" button.

 5. Oktanaut will respond to your question with a chatbot-generated answer.